-Fourth-year students are also eligible to apply for departmental funding for academic-semester internships that are awarded to one or two advanced students each year.
+Fourth-year students are also eligible to apply for departmental funding for academic-semester internships that are awarded on a competitive basis each year.

-- Register for HISTART 995 (8 credits). - By September 1, submit to Grad Coordinator a request for departmental nominations for external fellowships to the Graduate Committee, along with CV and a list of all fellowships for which you plan to apply (in advance, discuss strategy with your advisor) and a research proposal, i.e. a description of your dissertation topic, purpose, tentative structure, progress to date that will develop into a component of a grant application. - Attend Grant Proposal Workshop second Friday of term.
-Even students not requesting departmental nominations can learn from this workshop. - By October 1, submit to your advisor a "provisional dissertation schedule," including a tentative breakdown of chapters and mapping a schedule for yourself, showing how you will complete the dissertation, chapter by chapter, by the end of the sixth year.
-This schedule should be approved by your advisor, then submitted to the Graduate Office by November 1 for review by the Graduate Committee at the November Graduate Committee meeting.
+- Register for HISTART 995 (8 credits). - By September 1, submit to Grad Coordinator a request for departmental nominations for external fellowships to the Graduate Committee, along with CV and a list of all fellowships for which you plan to apply (in advance, discuss strategy with your advisor) and a research proposal, i.e. a description of your dissertation-topic, purpose, tentative structure, progress to date-that will develop into a component of a grant application. - Attend Grant Proposal Workshop, usually on the second Friday of the term.
+All students are welcome to participate in this workshop.